 Once this has been done, you should now be able to look at the screen of your computer, and it should say something about itself.
 If it does not, you will need to go to the settings section of your system and click on the arrow pointing towards the version that you are using.
 By selecting it, you will see how to change it to that which you need.

-An essential step by step guide to using MAPS in minutes is something that any computer user should know about.
+An essential step-by-step guide to using MAPS in minutes is something that any computer user should know about.
 Even if you are only using this to get a general idea of how the world works, you should learn more about how to use it so that you will be able to find the most exciting places without too much trouble.
-And of course, with the help of the map, seeing these places should not be too much of problem.
+And of course, with the help of the map, seeing these places should not be too much of a problem.